apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/observability/alert.md

 kbcli dashboard list

 # Open Prometheus Dashboards
-kbcli dashboard open kubeblocks-prometheus-server # Here is an example and fill in the actual name based on the above dashboard list
+kbcli dashboard open kubeblocks-prometheus-server # Here is an example and fill in it with the actual name based on the above dashboard list
 ```

 ## Configure IM alert